A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Robust strategies for selecting the tuning parameter

 \subsection{Strategy}

-The choice of the penalisation parameter $\kappa$ is crucial since to control the trade-off between exploration and exploitation.
-We consider as "optimal", a value of $\kappa$ which maximises a specific operating characteristic of interest (e.g. statistical power, percentage of times the best arm is selected in repeated trials).
-The optimal value of $\kappa$ depends on several parameters, like the vector of true means, the vector of standard deviations, the vector of target means, the total sample size, the number of arms, the burn-in size and the parameter $p$.
-Apart from the vectors of the true means and true standard deviations, we suppose that all the other parameters are fixed in advance by clinicians.
-Particular caution must be placed on the vector of standard deviations which may be supposed to be either known (i.e. prior guess used as estimate) or unknown.
+The choice of $\kappa$ is crucial to control the trade-off between exploration and exploitation.
+In fact, $\kappa$ has an impact on both the patients' allocation ratios and the distribution of $\widehat\pi_{\widehat j^*,\widehat j^{**}}$ used for the test (see Section \ref{subsec:allocProp} and \ref{subsec:kappaWithTest}, respectively).

+We consider as ``optimal", a value of $\kappa$ which maximizes a specific operating characteristic of interest (e.g. statistical power, percentage of times the best arm is selected in repeated trials).
+The optimal value of $\kappa$ depends on several parameters: true means, standard deviations, target means, trial size, number of arms, the burn-in size, and the parameter $p$.
+Apart from the vectors of the true means and true standard deviations, we suppose that all the other parameters are fixed in advance.

 Following \cite{mozgunov2020information}, we discuss a general approach to select the robust optimal value of $\kappa$ which does not require the prior knowledge on the mean responses and the standard deviations.
-The idea is to consider a large variety of plausible alternative scenarios, each one characterised by a vector of mean responses (and a vector of standard deviations, in case they are assumed to be unknown), and to select the value of $\kappa$ associated with the average best performance over all the considered scenarios.
+The idea is to consider a large variety of plausible alternative scenarios, each one characterized by mean responses (and standard deviations if assumed unknown), and to select the value of $\kappa$ associated with the average best performance over all the considered scenarios.
+In practice, one considers a grid of values for $\kappa$ and a set $\mathcal{S}_1=\{H_1^{(1)},\,\dots,H_1^{(S)}\}$ of plausible scenarios, where $H_1^{(s)}$ is characterized by the set of unknown parameters.
+Then, the following algorithm can be used to find the robust optimal $\kappa$: \begin{enumerate} \item Define an objective function $g(u^{(s)}(\kappa))$, where $u^{(s)}(\kappa)$ is the value assumed by an operating characteristic of interest for a given $\kappa$ and scenario $s$ ($s=1,\dots,S$). \item Compute $u^{(s)}(\kappa)$, for each scenario $s$ and value of $\kappa$ in the considered grid. \item Find the optimal $\kappa$: $\kappa^*=\text{argmin}_\kappa\,\frac{1}{S}\sum_{s=1}^S\,g(u^{(s)}(\kappa))$. \end{enumerate}